 A typical Forex trading statement is “never against the trend”.
-As trader of binary options have you more flexible choices, but because most chart analytic came from general stock trading, its may for beginner the best to trade in the direction of trends.
 The Ichimoku Kinko Hyo, an indicator with a nice Japanese name, is another trend following indicator. ichimoku means a view, kinko safe and hyo chart.
 It sounds weird without any particles.
 This indicator is used seldom which make it more interesting to check than a stupid moving average of each 08/15-strategy.
 Except in news trading are Support and Resistance always important, while the impacts of news are typical high enough to break each trend line.
 The Ichimoku Kinko Hyo try to predict Support and Resistance, which allow very powerful trades.
 Read to full post to learn how exactly use it.

 About the Ichimoku Kinko Hyo: